Prospective Graduate Students

 Lastly, I expect my students to value constructive criticism and seek diverse scientific input.
 My approach to science is highly collaborative, and I expect my students to share a spirit for interaction in the lab and at department/lab socials.
 I expect students to attend departmental seminars, other seminars, and reading groups.
 Me emphasis is not on grades, but in learning the trade.
 In particular I encourage students to combine multiple methods including field, lab, observational, statistical, and analytical/mathematical approaches to answer key ecological questions.

 Students at UCSB can be supported from a variety of sources including university fellowships, teaching assistantships, their own grants/fellowships, and my research grants.
 The EEMB department at UCSB works closely with our graduate students to make sure they have adequate funding.
-As a part of this approach, the policy for my lab is that applying students must also submit a National Science Foundation Graduate Research Fellowship application (due Oct 4 2016; ).
+As a part of this approach, the policy for my lab is that applying students must also strongly consider submitting a National Science Foundation Graduate Research Fellowship application, a proposal to the Nancy Foster Scholarship, and/or an NDSEG.
 These applications offer students the opportunity to hone potential research ideas, ensure applications to the UCSB graduate program are clear and concise, and demonstrate a true interest in joining the lab.
 Additional details on the application process in the Ecology Evolution, and Marine Biology Department can be found here.